bevbanks/digitalframeworks-spring2019/finalproject.md

 Dr. Anjali Talwalkar is the senior deputy director for the community health administration in the D.C.
 Department of Health and she said her office is monitoring the completion of both MMR doses to ensure kids are completely vaccinated.

-“We closely track for measles and for children, immunizations and vaccinations related to the date of birth for a child.”
-Talwalkar said.
+“We closely track for measles and for children, immunizations and vaccinations related to the date of birth for a child,” Talwalkar said.
 “Pretty much any day a child might have a birthday and they can become due or overdue or a vaccine.”

 Given the recently reported cases in Northern Virginia and the Baltimore area, Black said D.C. is at risk but the close proximity of children in a school exposed to measles is a larger factor in a potential outbreak.